sjavi4/PlayerDoll/README.md

 ## Doll inventories
 - Players with permission can access Doll's ender chest directly (put&take)
-- Doll inventory are not supported to do so base on some technological reasons (no direct api for open-up player inventory)
+- Doll inventory are not supported to do so because of there is no access for armor/offhand slot in GUI view

 Put items to Doll : Drop item and let Doll pick up

 Take items from Doll : Command Drop or perform actions through Doll inventory navigation GUI

-There is an in-direct solution to let players to interact with Doll inventory (upper inventory navigation action)
+An indirect solution to interact with Doll inventory (upper inventory navigation action) is provided

 Similar to vanilla player backpack shortcuts
 ```